stebielli/leetcode/README.md

-# leetcode
+# leetcode exercises solutions

-leetcode exercises solutions
+This repository contains a set of solutions about leetcode exercises that I'm used to do :)